Citation, DOI, disclosures and article data

 They originate from embryonic remnants of the primitive notochord (earliest fetal axial skeleton, extending from the Rathke's pouch to the tip of the coccyx).
 Since chordomas arise in bone, they are usually extradural and result in local bone destruction.
 They are locally aggressive but uncommonly metastasize.

 Chordomas can occur at any age but are usually seen in adults (30-70 years).
 Those located in the spheno-occipital region most commonly occur in patients 20-40 years of age, whereas sacrococcygeal chordomas are typically seen in a slightly older age group (peak around 50 years 10).
-They are commonly found in Caucasians 3.
+There is an overall male to female predilection of 2:1 3.
+Although some publications have reported greater numbers of white patients being diagnosed with chordoma, differences in incidence rates by ethnicity have not been established 17.

-They are slow growing tumors and usually present due to mass effect on adjacent structures (brainstem, cranial nerves, nasopharynx, spinal cord), or as a palpable mass (e.g. sacrococcygeal chordoma) 10.
+They are typically slow-growing tumors and usually present due to mass effect on adjacent structures (brainstem, cranial nerves, nasopharynx, spinal cord), or as a palpable mass (e.g. sacrococcygeal chordoma) 10.

 Macroscopically, chordomas present as firm masses.
 Fluid and gelatinous mucoid substance (associated with recent and old hemorrhage) and necrotic areas are found within these tumors.
 In some patients, calcification and sequestered bone fragments are found as well.
 The variety of these components may explain the signal heterogeneity observed on MRI.